ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 # Migrating from predefined builds

-Until now, the predefined builds were the easiest way to get started with CKEditor&nbsp;5.
-They provided an out-of-the-box editor with a set of plugins and a default configuration.
-However, they had some limitations, such as the inability to customize the editor by adding or removing plugins.
+Before version 42.0.0, the predefined builds were the easiest way to get started with CKEditor&nbsp;5.
+They provided an out-of-the-box editor with a predefined set of plugins and a default configuration.
+However, they had limitations, such as the inability to customize the editor by adding or removing plugins.

 The new installation methods solve this problem.
 They allow you to fully customize the editor, whether you use npm packages or browser builds.